cwatson/mri_library/README.md

   (for [eddy_cuda](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/eddy/UsersGuide) and
   [bedpostx_gpu](https://users.fmrib.ox.ac.uk/~moisesf/Bedpostx_GPU/))
     * If you don't have this, you can use `eddy_openmp` and the regular `bedpostx` instead;
-        you'll have to change the code accordingly
+        you'll have to change the code accordingly.
+    * To run `bedpostx` on a *SLURM* system without a GPU, you will need the [launcher](https://github.com/TACC/launcher) utility

 ## Scanner vendor issues
 It seems that *GE* and *Philips* do not record the `SliceTiming` information